 Adding a modern spin to a timeless style, this jacket from Ted Baker has a neat cropped silhouette that works perfectly with a tweed dress.
 Layering your dress with a cropped jacket enhances your beautiful silhouette by drawing the eyes naturally to your waist.
 This creates a very flattering look.
 Moreover, the jacket style gives off Chanel vibes and therefore, will naturally work well with a tweed garment.

 The rose gold zip details and delicate lace bordering elevate the dress to sophisticated new heights.
 These two key components are essentially what modernises the whole look.
-The lace adds a new twist to the iconic tweed dress and the gold zips is taking women’s fashion to new heights as of recently.
+The lace adds a new twist to the iconic tweed dress and the gold zips is taking women’s fashion to a new level of modernity as of recently.

-In addition, the all of the above, this jacket oozes ladylike elegance; a modern feminine style type.
+In addition to all of the above, this jacket oozes ladylike elegance- a modern feminine style type.
 As such, it should come as no surprise if you see me flouncing about in the pink version of this jacket soon.

 Combining different textures in one outfit can create a sophisticated amount of depth.
 This is also a great way to make your tweed dress more appropriate, according to the season.
 As exemplified here, I chose lace as this is the perfect fabric to bring into Spring and oozes romance.
 As tweed creates structured shapes, the lace creates a beautiful contrast and elevates femininity.

 In addition, the lace detailed jacket is crafted with a light woven fabric.
 This results in two different textures that are both discreet, to create a tasteful finish.
 It is important to find light, subtle textured pieces to layer on top of your tweed dress.
 This is how you are going to achieve that timeless, polished look.